ClusterHQ/flocker/docs/gettinginvolved/infrastructure/documentation.rst

    We can't use an S3 origin, as redirects won't work.

-See the `cloudfront documetation <http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/SecureConnections.html>`_ for details on uploading SSL key material.
+See the `CloudFront documetation <http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/SecureConnections.html>`_ for details on uploading SSL key material.